data-integrations/database-plugins/oracle-plugin/docs/Oracle-batchsource.md

 ----------
 **Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

-**Use Connection** Whether to use a connection.
+**Use Connection:** Whether to use a connection.
 If a connection is used, you do not need to provide the credentials.

 **Connection** Name of the connection to use.
 Project and service account information will be provided by the connection.
 You also can use the macro function ${conn(connection-name)}.